serghiou/best-of-data-science/best-of-r.md

 ## Causal Inference

+**[estimatr.](https://declaredesign.org/r/estimatr/articles/benchmarking-estimatr.html)** Benchmark.
+Package.
+A great package for a basic econometric approach to causal inference.
+As the benchmark shows, it works faster than using a combination of base R and the sandwich or other estimators.
+The same group has other very interesting packages as well (e.g. `fabricatr` and `randomizer`).

 **[causalToolbox.](https://github.com/soerenkuenzel/causalToolbox)** Package.
 Tutorial.
 A great package to easily fit an honest random forest, fit a BART, estimate the average treatment effect and fit confidence intervals.

 **[dmlmt.](https://github.com/MCKnaus/dmlmt)** Package.
 Tutorial.
 A package that makes using double machine learning easy.
 It implements work by Chernozukov.

 **[grf.](https://github.com/grf-labs/grf)** Package.
 Tutorial.
 A package to fit generalized random forests by Susan Athey and Stefan Wager.

+**[coin.](https://cran.r-project.org/web/packages/coin/coin.pdf)** Package.
+The most popular package for all sorts of permutation tests.

+**[MatchIt.](https://cran.r-project.org/web/packages/MatchIt/vignettes/matchit.pdf)** Package.
+Tutorial.
+An implementation of matching algorithms by some of the most prominent names in the field - indispensable for things such as propensity-score matching.

+**[Implementation of G-Computation.](https://academic.oup.com/aje/article-lookup/doi/10.1093/aje/kwq472)** Tutorial.
+A great paper illustrating how to implement G-computation in R for causal inference.

 ***